-An Appeal Adjudicator is a Dean or other member of the Academic Appeals Panel with no prior involvement in or close connection to the case and appointed by the Head of the Student Progress Service to consider formal appeals against Support to Study decisions.
+An Appeal Adjudicator is a Dean or other member of the Academic Appeals Panel with no prior involvement in or close connection to the case and appointed by the Director of the

+Student Progress Service to consider formal appeals against Support to Study decisions, or form a Fitness to Study panel.

 An Authorised Person is a person with relevant experience and expertise nominated by the Head of School within the Academic Unit to coordinate and manage formal support under the Support to Study Procedure.
-The Authorised Person may be, for example, a Senior Tutor, Degree Programme Director, Director of Excellence in Teaching and Learning, Director of Postgraduate Studies.
+The Authorised Person may be, for example, a Senior Tutor, Degree Programme Director, Director of Education, Director of Postgraduate Studies.